Reimagining Climate Action with FeliX ISE: Insights from Scenarios Forum 2025

 Whether visualizing the climate impact of dietary choices or engaging stakeholders in policy co-creation, FeliX ISE embodies CHOICE’s commitment to turning rigorous modelling into meaningful action.

-Find the presented poster here and explore the initial version of FeliX ISE at the https://climatechoice.github.io/felix/ to understand how individual behaviour changes in the food system can influence climate outcomes and stay tuneδ for more updates.
+Find the presented poster here and explore the initial version of FeliX ISE at the https://climatechoice.github.io/felix/ to understand how individual behaviour changes in the food system can influence a wide range of sustainable development outcomes, and stay tuned for more updates.